 "Freedom is an adventure with no end..."

-When I think of traveling, journeys, riding down a dirt road, or following a path, certain writers like Jack Kerouac, Colin Fletcher and Carlos Castaneda come to my mind.
+When I think of traveling, going on a journey, riding down a dirt road, hiking a trail, following a path or taking a trip, certain writers like Jack Kerouac, Colin Fletcher and Carlos Castaneda come to my mind.

 These were the spiritual godfathers who were partly to blame for my lust for the ultimate adventures.
 The kind of adventures that could and did lead me to many important and valuable lessons in life.
 Along the way, as I became inspired to reach for ever higher goals, I also benefitted from gaining motivation and determination, and learned that I had improved my life by acquiring dedication with enough discipline to reach some summits.

 “There was nowhere to go but everywhere, so just keep on rolling under the stars.”